spiral/docs/console/scaffolding.md

 }
 ```

-> You would still able to use native Symfony commands.
+> You would still be able to use native Symfony commands.

 #### Arguments and Options